snophey/snophey.github.io/_posts/2024-01-21-graalvm-with-native-libs.markdown

 > The `native-image` builder must know beforehand which items will be looked up in case they might not be reachable otherwise and therefore would not be included in a native image.
 Moreover, native-image must generate call wrapper code ahead-of-time for any method that can be called via JNI.
 Therefore, specifying a concise list of items that need to be accessible via JNI guarantees their availability and allows for a smaller footprint.

-So to guarantee that a class is available at runtime, instead of relying on GraalVM to detect it during the analysis phase, we need to explicitly specify it.
+So, to guarantee that a class is available at runtime, instead of relying on GraalVM to detect it during the analysis phase, we need to explicitly specify it.
 We could do this by writing a `jni-config.json` file, where we include the classes and methods that we will require at runtime, but this is a tedious and error prone process.
 Luckily, there is a better way: we can use GraalVM's [tracing agent](https://www.graalvm.org/latest/reference-manual/native-image/metadata/AutomaticMetadataCollection/#tracing-agent) to automatically discover the classes that are required at runtime and have it generate the `jni-config.json` file for us.